 - These external calendars will be added as additional layers in the Mailfence Calendar.
 In addition, please note that external calendars are always read-only and cannot be modified.

 Please note that search is not available for external calendars.

 How can I access my Mailfence secure online calendar on other devices?

 Your mailfence calendar can also be accessed and managed via specific Calendar Apps either via mobile synchronization (Activesync Exchange) or via CalDAV.

 Access via CalDAV

-If both your subscription and your device (computer, smartphone, tablet) can handle ActiveSync synchronization, we advise to use the latter.
-Set-up is easier, there is only one set-up for all tools (email, contacts and calendar data) and synchronization is more robust.
+If both your subscription and your device (computer, smartphone, tablet) can handle ActiveSync synchronization, we advise using the latter.
+For example, set-up is easier, there is only one set-up for all tools (email, contacts, and calendar data) and synchronization is more robust.
 However, unlike CalDAV, it does not handle group members and group data.